Deluxe Golden Journal No. 67

 All of that makes for a strange new volume of the Second Great War at Sea story, and that’s exactly what it’s supposed to be.
 The tiny fleets have to be played far differently than the huge battlefleets of The Cruel Sea, which takes place across the same watery battlefield (and, per the story arc, at the same time).
 This is a different sort of game, forcing players to plan carefully and maximize what force they have, and not to accept battle without care - unlike the huge battleships of the Second Great War story, these old tubs will not hold up long under heavy shellfire.

-Erik the Red’s War is exactly the kind of gonzo weirdness I deeply enjoy writing, which is why I couldn’t restrain myself from expanding the book to what for us is a full-sized volume.
+Erik the Red’s War is exactly the kind of gonzo weirdness I deeply enjoy writing, which is why I couldn’t restrain myself from expanding this into a Deluxe Journal.
 It has a lot of fun game play and slots right in with a popular alternative history series.
 And you get some unusual new ships for your fleets, that you’re not going to see elsewhere.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.